 Genesis 3:22-24 - Then the LORD God said, "Behold, the man has become like one of Us, to know good and evil.
 And now, lest he put out his hand and take also of the tree of life, and eat, and live forever" - therefore the LORD God sent him out of the garden of Eden to till the ground from which he was taken.
 So He drove out the man; and He placed cherubim at the east of the garden of Eden, and a flaming sword which turned every way, to guard the way to the tree of life.

-The tree of life is symbolically used in the following proverbs:
+The tree of life is a metaphor for different characteristics of the Holy Spirit in the following proverbs:

 Proverbs 3:18 - She [wisdom] is a tree of life to those who take hold of her, and happy are all who retain her.